 Tuesday, 8th of May: I laid in bed sleepless until about 8.30 and packed the single bag I’d taken off the bike and tottered around to reception.
 Closed.
 I tottered further up to the restaurant that served breakfast from ‘7 or 8 or whenever you want.’
 It looked closed, at first glance, but a door was open enough to see all the chairs standing on the tables.
 “Abierto?”
 I called inside to someone I spotted out back in the kitchen.
 He went to ask the proprietor who I guess recognised me and beckoned me in: the only customer in the cafe, chairs being deployed around the table of my choice.

 It was gone ten by the time I recovered the bike from the garage of the hostel and headed out to Santa Teresa.
 It was a good job I had passed the junction, last night, when curiosity foolishly tempted me to tackle the cliff road in the dark.
-This morning, a food vendor had set up in front of the sign, obscuring it with a beach brolly.
+This morning, a food vendor had set up in front of the road sign to Santa Teresa, obscuring it with a beach brolly.

 I was on my way, over the bridge and through the ghost town I explored yesterday’s twilight before finding the hostel.
 The high, shear ‘death road,’ someone called it on a forum, had been a worry but I was now distracted in keeping the bike straight on the rough marble like rocks and learning how to set up the Go Pro to record the experience.